emmercm/www/src/blog/_confidence-is-worth-something.md

 - The endpoints should perform the same create, update, and delete operations on the underlying data store
 - The endpoints should call the same write endpoints of other services with the same request bodies

-I ended up writing more than 40 integration tests for 7 endpoints that had spies for 11 DBs, message brokers, and o
+I ended up writing more than 40 integration tests for 7 endpoints that had spies for 11 DBs, message brokers, and other services.

 ## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzMjYyMTQ3NiwyMTA5NjU3MTMwLDE4NT
+eyJoaXN0b3J5IjpbNzU5NTI2MTMzLDIxMDk2NTcxMzAsMTg1ND
-Q1Njc3NzAsMTcwNzQzMDc5MCwtNDk2Mjk2NTEsLTMzOTc5ODI2
+U2Nzc3MCwxNzA3NDMwNzkwLC00OTYyOTY1MSwtMzM5Nzk4MjY3
-NywtMjMxMzQwMjgyLC0xNjQxMjU2NzkxLC0xMDA2MTQwNDY0XX
+LC0yMzEzNDAyODIsLTE2NDEyNTY3OTEsLTEwMDYxNDA0NjRdfQ
-0=
+==
 -->